Push feed and controlled feed

-The better of the two systems has been debated for over 50 years, and both systems have their strengths and weaknesses.
-Some prefer the controlled round feed for hunting on dangerous game, while others state that either of the systems can be reliable or unreliable, depending for example on the quality of the rifle and maintenance.
-There has been a trend that newer rifle models tend to have a push feed mechanism, while almost every modern semi-auto pistol has a controlled round feed.
-A push feed system is in most cases cheaper to manufacture.
+The better of the two systems has been debated for over 50 years, with both systems having their own strengths and weaknesses.
+Some prefer the controlled round feed for hunting dangerous game, while others state that either of the systems can be reliable or unreliable, depending for example on the quality of the rifle and maintenance.
+There has been a trend that newer rifle models tend to have a push feed mechanism, while almost every modern semi-auto pistol has a controlled feed mechanism.
+A push feed system in most cases is cheaper to manufacture than the more complex controlled feed mechanism.

 History

 The first rifle with a controlled feeding mechanism was the M1885 Remington–Lee which first appeared in 1879.
 Lee applied for a patent, around the same time as Mauser applied for a patent on the same feature, DE51241 and US476290, which was introduced on the Mauser Model 1893.

 Discussion

 Double feed

 The main disadvantage with a push feed system is the possibility for a double feed malfunction if the bolt is not fully closed when chambering a round, followed with pulling the bolt back to strip another round from the magazine, resulting in one chambered and one partially chambered round.
 A double feed in itself is somewhat uncommon as an independent malfunction, but it often manifests itself as a consequence of other firearm malfunctions.
 A controlled feed mechanism should in theory not be able to double feed if it is set up correctly.
 In practice, however, double feed malfunctions sometimes also occur with controlled feed mechanisms.